-In the early 1990s, Karla Homolka presented her husband, Paul Bernardo, with innocent young women to rape, torture, and murder.
+In the early 1990s, Karla Homolka and Paul Bernardo were known as the "Ken And Barbie Killers."
 Today, she volunteers with elementary school children.

-In December of 1990, vet tech Karla Homolka stole a vial of Halothane from the office where she worked.
-She brought it home and that night as her family hosted a dinner party, she drugged her 15-year-old sister, carried her to the basement, and presented her to her boyfriend Paul Bernardo as a virgin sacrifice – literally.
-When Paul Bernardo and Karla Homolka had begun dating, he was concerned that she wasn’t a virgin.
-To make up for it, Homolka gifted him her sister.
+In December of 1990, veterinary technician Karla Homolka stole a vial of sedatives from the office where she worked.
+One night, as her family hosted a dinner party, she drugged her 15-year-old sister, carried her to the basement, and presented her to her boyfriend Paul Bernardo as a virgin sacrifice – literally.

-That was 29 years ago.
-Karla Homolka today lives a completely different life, settled comfortably in Quebec where she is a part of a quiet community and volunteers at a local elementary school.
+But 30 years on, Karla Homolka today lives a completely different life.
+She settled comfortably in Quebec where she is a part of a quiet community and volunteers at a local elementary school.

 It seems she’s come a long way from those days as one-half of the Ken and Barbie killers.

-The Early Years Of Karla Homolka And Paul Bernardo
+The Toxic Relationship Of Karla Homolka And Paul Bernardo

-Many experts believe that Karla Homolka always had sociopathic tendencies despite being declared sane at her trial.
+Many experts believe that Karla Homolka always had sociopathic tendencies.
 Those experts assert that it wasn’t until her late teens that Homolka’s dangerous tendencies revealed themselves.

-On a mid-summer trip for work to a veterinary convention in Toronto in 1987, 17-year-old Homolka met 23-year-old Paul Bernardo, the man who would change her life.
+But then, on a fateful mid-summer trip for work to a veterinary convention in Toronto in 1987, 17-year-old Homolka met 23-year-old Paul Bernardo.

-The two connected instantly and had sex shortly afterward.
-Before long, they were inseparable, and Karla Homolka and Paul Bernardo developed a shared taste for sadomasochism with Bernardo as the master and Homolka as the slave.
+The two connected instantly and became inseparable.
+Karla Homolka and Paul Bernardo also developed a shared taste for sadomasochism with Bernardo as the master and Homolka as the slave.

-Meanwhile, the fact that Homolka had not been a virgin when he met her bothered Bernardo.
+What can’t be denied is that Karla Homolka willingly offered up her own sister to Bernardo.
+Bernardo had apparently been upset by the fact that Homolka had not been a virgin when they met.
 In order to make up for this, he allegedly ordered that Homolka bring him a girl who was a virgin — and Homolka decided upon her own sister Tammy.

 On Dec.
 23, 1990, Homolka’s family hosted a holiday party.
-Earlier that morning, Homolka had stolen vials of sedatives, halothane, and Halcion, from the veterinary office where she worked.
+Earlier that morning, Homolka had stolen vials of sedatives from the veterinary office where she worked.
 That night, she spiked her sister’s eggnog with Halcion and brought her downstairs to the bedroom where Bernardo was waiting.

 Likely due to the drugs, Tammy vomited whilst unconscious and then choked to death.
 In a panic, Bernardo and Homolka cleaned and clothed her body, laid her on the bed, and claimed that she had vomited in her sleep.
 Her death was consequently ruled an accident.

-Homolka next gifted her husband with another 15-year-old girl, a pet shop worker whom Homolka had met through her veterinary work.
+Karla Homolka also agreed to provide Bernardo with young victims.
+Homolka gifted her husband with another 15-year-old girl, a pet shop worker whom Homolka had met through her veterinary work.